ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ## Load Data
 Each results file to be loaded must be designated in a `*.ini` file inside the corresponding jurisdiction's subfolder of `ini_files_for_results` in the repository.
 The `*.ini` files currrently in this repository correspond to data files available from the [TestingData repository](https://github.com/ElectionDataAnalysis/TestingData).
 These should load directly with the munger and jurisdiction files from the election_data_analysis repository.

-If all the `.ini` files in a single directory will use the same munger, jurisdiction and election, you can use `make_par_files` to create these `.ini` files in batches.
+If all the `.ini` files in a single directory will use the same munger, jurisdiction and election, you can use `make_ini_file_batch` to create these `.ini` files in batches.
 For example,
 ```
 >>> dir = '/Users/singer3/Documents/Data/Florida/Precinct-Level Election Results/precinctlevelelectionresults2016gen'
 >>> munger = 'fl_gen_by_precinct'